wavefrontHQ/docs/pages/doc/integrations_vrops.md

 1. Click the **Generate a New API Token** button.
 1. Enter a meaningful API token name, for example, `wavefront-integration`.
 1. Choose to generate a never expiring API Token by selecting **never expiring** from the drop-down menu showing the **Token TTL** units of time.

+   If you select to generate an API token that will expire after certain period of time, when the API token expires, you will have to configure the service again.

 1. Define the role of the token.

    1. Under **Organization Roles**, select **Organization Member**.